The Top Methods to Increase Productivity in the Workplace

 Trusting leadership is essential to an increase in productivity.
 When workers trust you, they have better morale and may work harder.

-It only stands to reason when you think about it.
-If teams don’t have that trust, they aren’t going to feel safe.
-This could lead to less communication and contributions from them.
+It only stands to reason.
+If teams lack trust, they won’t feel safe, which could lead to less communication and contributions from them.

 Being honest and transparent will go far if you choose to do it.
 Arm employees with the ability to see how things are going.
 Give them tools to track plans, so they know what is happening.